Code-Institute-Submissions/ms2-idest/README.md

 * The links in the navigation when hovered over turn black to indicate which link the users cursor is over.
 * When hovering over any links the cursor changes from a pointer to a hand.
 * The carousel in the [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) section has interactive buttons.
-* The country input field has a autocomplete function to aide the user in selecting/finding the city they which to visit.
+* The country input field has a autocomplete function to aide the user in selecting/finding the city they wish to visit.
 * Markers on the map when clicked or tapped bring up an info window with detailed information about that POI.
 * The results cards are linked to the map and when clicked or tapped will bring up it's respected info window for additional information.
 * The booking form uses custom input validation script to check the values before they are submitted.